-The Victorian Freedom of Information Act 1982 gives you the right to request access to information held by State and Local government agencies.
-The Act allows you to access documents held about you, including those concerning your personal affairs.
+The Victorian Freedom of Information Act 1982 (the Act) gives you the right to request access to documents held by State and Local government agencies.
+This includes documents containing your personal information.
 You can request that agencies amend or remove incorrect or misleading personal information.

 How to make a Freedom of Information request

 Your request must be for access to documents (not for information or answers to questions) and must be made in writing.

 All requests must be accompanied by the application fee (see Fees and Charges below).
 However, you may apply for the application fee to be waived if payment would cause you hardship.
 Council requires evidence of hardship to waive the fee.
 Examples of suitable evidence include a copy of the applicant’s valid Health Care or Pensioner Concession card.

 Please include your name, address, and contact information (telephone number and/or email address) in your request, as well as a clear description of the document(s) you wish to access.

 If you do not wish to apply online, we recommend you download and complete Council’s FOI request form.

 - by post to The FOI Officer, City of Kingston, PO Box 1000, Mentone 3194; or